 Questions for Reflection/Discussion:

-For this Sunday’s readings click on the link below or copy and past it into your browser. https://www.usccb.org/bible/readings/121116.cfm
+For this Sunday’s readings click on the link below or copy and paste it into your browser. https://www.usccb.org/bible/readings/030517.cfm

 Questions for Reflection/Discussion: